Pant/nextcloudpi-readthedocs/FAQ.md

 ### Can I use an external USB drive with NTFS/FAT filesystem?

 No. These do not support the linux user/permission system.
+You can read/write to NTFS/FAT filesystems though.

 ### How do I connect with SSH to the Raspberry Pi?